Organized crime in Italy: Banda della Comasina and the Turatello Crew

 The Banda della Comasina (English translation: Comasina gang) was an organized crime group active mainly in Milan, the Milan metropolitan area, and Lombardia in the 1970s and 1980s, or anni di piombo.
 Their name is derived from the Milan neighborhood of Comasina, the founding location of the organization.
 The group was led by the Milan crime boss Renato Vallanzasca, a powerful figure in the Milanese underworld in the 1970s.
 The group began as a smaller robbery and kidnapping gang, and continued to specialize in armed robbery, kidnapping, carjacking, and truck hijacking even as they grew in power and expanded into other subtler areas of organized crime.
 The gang became notorious for brazenly setting up roadblocks and robbing members of the Milan police force.
 As the Banda della Comasina rose in power, they expanded into other areas of organized crime, such as arms trafficking, illegal gambling, drug trafficking, contract killing, extortion, racketeering, bootlegging, and corruption.

 The group's downfall was partially brought about by its brazen disregard for both subtlety and authority, as well as its continued reliance on kidnapping and armed robbery to make money.
 The gang's leader, Renato Vallanzasca, repeatedly escaped from police custody and continued to commit robberies and kidnappings of wealthy and powerful people, even while living as fugitive.
 In 1976, the group committed approximately 70 robberies and multiple kidnappings (many of which were never reported to police), including the kidnapping of a prominent Bergamo businessman.
 Several of the robberies resulted in the murder of the robbery victims and responding officers, including four policemen, a doctor and a bank employee.
 That same year, Vallanzasca (still a fugitive at this point) and his gang kidnapped 16-year-old Emanuela Trapani, the daughter of a Milanese businessman, and held her captive for over a month and a half, from December 1976 to January 1977.
-They only released the girl upon payment of a one billion randsom in Italian currency.
+They only released the girl upon payment of a one billion ransom in Italian currency.
 Soon after, the gang killed two highway police officers who had stopped a car containing Vallanzasca and his gang members.
 Two other members of the Banda della Comasina, Carlo Carluccio and Antonio Furiato, were killed in separate gun battles with policemen, in Piazza Vetra in Milan and on the Autostrada A4 motorway respectively.